 MUOnline Although this isn't an online class, I will use MUonline to post material throughout the semester.
-Practice exams will be posted at least one week prior to the exams.
-In-class worksheets will also be posted the day they are done in class.
+Practice exams will be posted there at least one week prior to the exams.
+In-class worksheets will also be posted there the day they are done in class.
 I post the section(s) covered in class, any textbook homework, and any other relevant information in the calendar, so check there if you are absent.
 There will also be other resources (videos, links to websites, etc.) posted in the resources link.
 I try to keep the grades up to date online when possible, but you're always welcome to come to my office for an update.
 Math Lab: There is a math lab located in SH 115 for anyone who needs more help in this, or any math class.
 You've already paid for this service in your regular tuition.
 I highly recommend you take full advantage of this service as much as possible, not just before exams.
-Cell Phones and Electronics: The classroom is a learning environment and I do not feel students are able to learn while being distracted; therefore, all cell phones are to be turned off or set to vibrate.
+Cell Phones and Electronics: The classroom is a learning environment and students aren't able to learn while being distracted; therefore, all cell phones are to be turned off or set to vibrate off the desk.
 Texting is not permitted during class.
 If you are seen texting in class, you will be asked to leave.
-Furthermore, you are not allowed to have any electronic devices that I feel may distract you or other students from the material being presented (i.e. MP3 players, laptops, tablets, etc).
-If you are found to be operating any of these devices in an inappropriate way, you will be asked to leave.
+Furthermore, you are not allowed to have any electronic devices that I feel may distract you or other students from the material being presented (i.e. MP3 players, laptops, tablets, etc.).
+If you are found operating any of these devices in an inappropriate way, you will be asked to leave.
 Homework: I do not take up exercises assigned from the textbook; however, homework exercises may show up on quizzes or exams, so it is in your best interest to understand how to work them.
 We will go over a few homework problems you have questions about at the beginning of class.
 You may also ask me after class or during office hours about any problem.
 Quizzes: There will be daily open-note (not open book!) quizzes given during the first five minutes of class over topics covered in the previous class or homework.
 These quizzes are usually only worth 5 points each, but add up over time.
 If you're not in class when the quiz is given, you will not be allowed to make it up so please be on time for class.
 Exams: There will be at least four exams including the final.
 Exams must be taken at the scheduled times unless advance arrangements have been made with me or you have an excused absence.
+If you are absent the day of the exam, you have one week from that date to make arrangements to take a make-up exam.
 Failure to follow this policy will result in a zero for the exam.
 Late Policy: There is no make-up for the daily quizzes.
 Unless you make prior arrangements with me, there will be no make-up exams without an excused absence.
 No homework will be accepted late.
 If you're having problems, come see me and I'll be glad to help you with the homework.